 This is one of the deepest valley cuts through the Chilterns and was settled early; there are Bronze Age burial mounds and a Roman villa in Saunderton.
 The valley formed an important communications route linking through to the valleys of the River Wye and Thames beyond – the route followed by the London to Oxford railway opened through here in 1862.

 Turn left, heading uphill until you reach a crossing track at the brow of the hill.
 Turn right, following the track until you reach the buildings at Nobles Farm on your left.
 Continue past the farm on the surfaced track until you meet a footpath crossroads sign to the right of the track.

 Turn left onto the first narrow footpath into woodland, with a white marker on a post.
 The path soon leaves woodland then heads diagonally downhill towards the road at Piper’s Valley Farm (formerly Slough Bottom Farm).
 Turn left on the road to pass the farm then follow the road uphill.
-After a left bend in the road turn right onto a waymarked Public Footpath.
+After a left bend in the road turn right onto a waymarked Public Footpath just to the left of a wooden gate.
 Follow the path uphill to join a farm track, Scrubbs Lane which meets a road.

 The Slough Bottom valley extends through to the Aylesbury Vale but was not eroded as deeply as the Saunderton valley.
 So when, in the late 18th Century the Wycombe-Aylesbury turnpike road through the Saunderton valley became very marshy, the track though Slough Bottom was used as a higher and drier alternative route.

 Turn right along the verge beside the road to enter Bledlow Ridge.
 Continue past the entrance to the cricket/playground on the left.
 Eventually you see the entrance to Pankridge Farm on you left.
 Just beyond the entrance (and just before the road meets the Haw Lane junction) you see a Public Bridleway signposted left.